 The lessons BMW learned from making electric Mini prototypes in the late 2000s helped it create the i3, and the technology came back to the British brand in 2020.
 The Mini Electric uses parts sourced from the i3, including a 32.6-kilowatt-hour lithium-ion battery pack, to put an electrified spin on the go-kart-like feeling the model is known for.
 Its range is low, so it’s best suited to urban use, but quick-charging makes it more drivable than it sounds.

 Nissan planted its flag in the electric car segment before it was cool, and the head start allowed it to stay ahead of its rivals for years.
 Now well into its second generation, the Leaf remains a sensible choice for buyers seeking a relatively affordable electric car without sacrificing range or technology.
 It entered the 2020 model year with more driver-assistance technology, infotainment upgrades, and a correspondingly higher price.

-There are two variants available.
-The standard, 147-horsepower Leaf with 149 miles of range, and the Leaf Plus which bumps the aforementioned figures to 214 and 226, respectively, thanks to a more powerful electric motor and a bigger lithium-ion battery pack.
-Note the Plus starts at $38,200.
+There are two variants available: The standard 147 hp Leaf with 149 miles of range and the Leaf Plus, which bumps the aforementioned figures to 214 and 226, respectively, thanks to a more powerful electric motor and a bigger lithium-ion battery pack.
+Note that the Plus starts at $38,200.